quiltdata/t4/docs/Walkthrough/Distributing a Package.md

 )
 ```

+`s3://your-bucket` is the *registry*&mdash;the storage backend that the package is available from.

-`push` targets a *registry*&mdash;a storage backend, currently either an S3 bucket (e.g. `s3://my-bucket`) or a local directory path (e.g. `/path/to/somewhere/`).
-The registry is infered from the second argument, `dest`.
-If you omit this argument, the default remot registry will be used:
+If you omit a registry entirely, the default remote registry will be used:

 ```python
 import t4